 Arizona’s desert climate is home to spectacular geologic formations and canyons that are well worth seeing, with a stunning range of diverse attractions.
-The Grand Canyon, for example, is one of the United States’ most famous sites, but the amazing Monument Valley certainly gives it a run for its money.
+The Grand Canyon, for example, is one of the United States’ most famous sites, but the incredible Monument Valley certainly gives it a run for its money.
+These are our favorite places to visit and things to do in Arizona.

 With 25% of Arizona’s land area belonging to Native American reservations, there are lots of fascinating archeological, historical, and cultural sites for visitors to explore.